-Huizhou in Anhui — Huizhou Culture in Ink Paintings
+Huizhou in Anhui — Huizhou Culture Reflected in Architecture Resembling Ink Paintings

 Huizhou Ancient City in Anhui Province of China, Photo from Official Site.

 Ancient Villages in Huizhou Area, Photo by Zhao Gaoxiang.

 Huizhou Culture, or Hui Culture, is one of the most influential regional cultures in China, which includes all cultural aspects that were developed in this area throughout history.

 Therefore, it consists of Huizhou merchants, Hui Cuisine, architecture, villages, carving art, Xin'an academy and philosophy (Xin'an Rationalism or Xin'an Neo Confucianism), education, and medicine, painting school, handicrafts, customs, dialects, and so on.

 A Dwelling of Chengkan Ancient Villages, Photo by Feng Lihui.

 Huizhou, used to name Shezhou or Xin'an, had been inhabited by people thousands of years ago until 221 BC and was set as a county in the Qin Dynasty (221 BC — 207 BC).

-After the unified, prosperous Han Dynasty (202 BC — 220 AD) ended, the nation entered a period of separation and wars when more people moved to this beautiful area surrounded and relatively isolated by mountains.
+After the unified and prosperous Han Dynasty (202 BC — 220 AD) ended, the nation entered a period of separation and wars when more people moved to this beautiful area surrounded and relatively isolated by mountains.

 A Village Surrounded by Grand Mountains, Photo from Official Site.

 In 1121, after a big rebellion from this area was suppressed, the current emperor Zhao Ji changed their name to Hui, which means string, rope, and bind, wishing people there would not rebel again.

 Huizhou people later turned to the surrounding mountains, where they found more resources and made them into exquisite handicrafts, and many of them now are National Intangible Cultural Heritages.

 National Intangible Cultural Heritage the Huizhou Inkstick, Photo by Liu Junxi.

 They then transported and sold those products out of this area and accumulated more and more reputation and assets.

 According to official historians of the Ming Dynasty (1368 — 1644), over 70% of their population were doing business outside the city and formed the Huizhou Merchants group (Hui Shang), who were intelligent, diligent, and very united.

 They were willing to help others from their hometown, and they would construct schools and encourage their kids to participate in the Imperial Examination to get involved in politics.